 Waking up hot and sweaty is a sure-fire way to disrupt your sleep, which can make pain feel even worse.
 While all-foam mattresses can sometimes trap body heat, hybrids are designed for better temperature regulation.
 The space between the innerspring coils creates natural pathways within the mattress, allowing air to flow and heat to dissipate instead of building up around you.
 This helps you maintain a comfortable temperature all night.
 Deeper, uninterrupted sleep is crucial for muscle recovery and pain management, making a cooler mattress a smart choice for anyone with back issues.

-Our Top Picks: The Best Medium Firm Hybrids for Back Pain
+The Best Hybrid Mattresses for Back Pain

 Alright, let's get to the good stuff.
 After countless hours of research and comparing specs, I’ve narrowed down the top medium-firm hybrid mattresses that consistently get rave reviews for easing back pain.
 Think of this as your curated shortlist to save you time and energy.
 Each of these mattresses brings something special to the table, whether it’s advanced cooling technology, targeted lumbar support, or a touch of luxury that makes you feel like you’re sleeping on a cloud.